 - To make Bhatura, divide the dough into small portions and roll out the dough.

 - Add the rolled bhatura in hot oil, and fry on both sides till light golden brown.

-Do make Chole Bhature on your special occasions, festivals and for your parties or just like that whenever you have the carving for bazaar wale( from the market) or halwai wale Chole and Bhature!!
+Do make Chole Bhature on your special occasions, festivals and for your parties or just like that whenever you have the carving for bazaar wale( from the market) or halwai style Chole Bhature recipe !!

 Also, whenever you try the recipe, I will love to hear/share your feedback or any queries in the comment section below.
 I will try to answer your queries as soon as possible.